JHWebDeveloper/Able2Deux/README.md

 ## [Unreleased][2.1.2] - TBD

 ### Added
+- Media items can now be rearranged by dragging and dropping.
+- Help page is back.
-- Added $s token for file and batch names.
-Can be used for inserting batch size ('Video $n of $s' ---> 'Video 1 of 10', 'Video 2 of 10', 'Video 3 of 10'...)
+- Added $b token for file and batch names.
+Can be used for inserting batch size ('Video $n of $b' ---> 'Video 1 of 10', 'Video 2 of 10', 'Video 3 of 10'...)
+- Added $r token for file and batch names.
+Will number media items in descending order.

 ### Changed
-- Duplicate filenames now follow the "1 of 1" pattern instead of just a single digit.
+- Duplicate filenames now follow the "&lt;#&gt; of &lt;total&gt;" pattern instead of just a single digit.

 ### Updated
 - Video service compatibility
+- Electron 10.1.2.
+It seems this fixed the not-opening bug.

 ### Fixed
 - Duplicates filename numbering no longer adds characters to filename beyond max character length.
 If filename is nearing 255 characters, enough characters will be deleted to make room for numbering concatenation.